leaysgur/prettier-oxc-parser-tests/README.md

 > [!WARNING]
 > Current limitations:
-> - Cannot format JSX currently
+> - Cannot format JSX
->   - Prettier expects `JSXText` node to have a `raw` property, but OXC does not provide this yet
+>   - Prettier expects `JSXText` node to have a `raw` property, but OXC does not provide this [yet](https://github.com/oxc-project/oxc/issues/9667)
-> - Fails in some cases:
->   - When Prettier requires `loc: { [start|end]: { line, column }}` in its logic, which OXC does not offer now
+> - Fails sometimes when Prettier requires `loc: { [start|end]: { line, column }}` in its logic, which OXC ESTree does not have
->   - TypeScript may not work since OXC's TypeScript AST structure for JavaScript is not yet stabilized
+> - May not work for TS(X) since OXC's TypeScript AST structure for JavaScript land(aims TS-ESTree) is not yet stabilized

 ## TODO